How the Hum Works

 It starts every night around 10 p.m., just when you're about to fall asleep.
 The sound is hard to describe, a persistent low rumble like an 18-wheeler idling outside your window.
 But when you pull the curtain, there's nothing there.

-Your wife thinks you're crazy — she and the neighbors don't hear a thing — and the doctor has ruled out tinnitus.
-But here you are, night after sleepless night, stuffing wads of tissue in your ears to block out the maddening sound.
+Your neighbors don't hear a thing — and the doctor has ruled out tinnitus.
+But here you are, night after sleepless night.
 The more you try to ignore it, the louder it seems to get.
-Maybe you really are going crazy.
-Or maybe that's just what "they" want you to think!
+All around the world, people are terrorized by a mysterious incessant noise — from the Taos Hum to the Bristol Hum.

 Advertisement

 Hum sufferers describe a low-frequency buzz accompanied by a rumbling vibration.
-It's worst at night, making it almost impossible to sleep.
-Other symptoms include debilitating headaches, nausea, nosebleeds and diarrhea.
-In one tragic case in England, the Hum drove a person to suicide [source: Alexander].
+It's worse at night, making it almost impossible to sleep.
+Other physical symptoms include debilitating headaches, nausea, nosebleeds and diarrhea.
+In one tragic case in England, the Hum has been linked to suicide.

 The Hum has baffled researchers since the 1970s, when the first widespread reports of the unexplained acoustic phenomenon cropped up in rural England.
 Armed with highly sensitive instruments, teams of scientists have attempted to hunt down the source of the unrelenting noise.
 The results?
 Inconclusive.